lukso-network/docs/docs/standards/LSP6-KeyManager.md

 :::danger

-Even if set, the permission **`DELEGATECALL`** is currently disallowed on the KeyManager because of its dangerous nature, as some malicious code could be executed in the context of the Universal Profile..
+**`DELEGATECALL`** is currently disallowed (even if set on the KeyManager) because of its dangerous nature, as some malicious code can be executed in the context of the linked Account contract.

 :::